Spread of Islam: Horn of Africa

 The history of commercial and intellectual contact between the inhabitants of the Somalia and the Arabian Peninsula may help explain the Somali people's connection with Muhammad.
 The early Muslims fled to the port city of Zeila in modern-day Somaliland to seek protection from the Quraysh at the court of the Aksumite Emperor in present-day Ethiopia.
-Some of the Muslims that were granted protection are said to have then settled in several parts of the Horn region to promote the religion.
+Some of the Muslims granted protection are said to have settled in several parts of the Horn region to promote the religion.
 The victory of the Muslims over the Quraysh in the 7th century had a significant impact on local merchants and sailors, as their trading partners in Arabia had then all adopted Islam, and the major trading routes in the Mediterranean and the Red Sea came under the sway of the Muslim Caliphs.
-Through commerce, Islam spread amongst the Somali population in the coastal cities.
-Instability in the Arabian peninsula saw further migrations of early Muslim families to the Somali seaboard.
+Through trade, Islam spread among the Somali population in coastal cities.
+Instability in the Arabian Peninsula saw further migrations of early Muslim families to the Somali seaboard.
 These clans came to serve as catalysts, forwarding the faith to large parts of the Horn region.

 East Africa

 Principal cities of East Africa, c.
 1500.
 The Kilwa Sultanate held sway from Cape Correntes in the south to Malindi in the north.

 The Great Mosque of Kilwa Kisiwani, made of coral stones, is the largest Mosque of its kind.

-On the east coast of Africa, where Arab mariners had for many years journeyed to trade, mainly in slaves, Arabs founded permanent colonies on the offshore islands, especially on Zanzibar, in the 9th and 10th century.
-From there Arab trade routes into the interior of Africa helped the slow acceptance of Islam.
+On the east coast of Africa, where Arab mariners had for many years journeyed to trade, mainly in slaves, Arabs founded permanent colonies on the offshore islands, especially on Zanzibar, in the 9th and 10th centuries.
+From there, Arab trade routes into the interior of Africa helped the slow acceptance of Islam.

-By the 10th century, the Kilwa Sultanate was founded by Ali ibn al-Hassan Shirazi (was one of seven sons of a ruler of Shiraz, Persia, his mother an Abyssinian slave girl.
-Upon his father's death, Ali was driven out of his inheritance by his brothers).
-His successors would rule the most powerful of Sultanates in the Swahili coast, during the peak of its expansion the Kilwa Sultanate stretched from Inhambane in the south to Malindi in the north.
-The 13th-century Muslim traveller Ibn Battuta noted that the great mosque of Kilwa Kisiwani was made of coral stone (the only one of its kind in the world).
+By the 10th century, the Kilwa Sultanate was founded by Ali ibn al-Hassan Shirazi (one of seven sons of a ruler of Shiraz, Persia, his mother was an Abyssinian slave girl).
+Upon his father's death, Ali was driven out of his inheritance by his brothers.
+His successors would rule the most powerful of sultanates on the Swahili coast.
+During the peak of its expansion, the Kilwa Sultanate stretched from Inhambane in the south to Malindi in the north.
+The 13th-century Muslim traveller Ibn Battuta noted that the great mosque of Kilwa Kisiwani was built of coral stone (the only such structure in the world).

-In the 20th century, Islam grew in Africa both by birth and by conversion.
-The number of Muslims in Africa grew from 34.5 million in 1900 to 315 million in 2000, going from roughly 20% to 40% of the total population of Africa.
+In the 20th century, Islam grew in Africa through both births and conversions.
+The number of Muslims in Africa grew from 34.5 million in 1900 to 315 million in 2000, rising from roughly 20% to 40% of Africa's total population.
 However, in the same time period, the number of Christians also grew in Africa, from 8.7 million in 1900 to 346 million in 2000, surpassing both the total population as well as the growth rate of Islam on the continent.